top of page

 Agoraphobia

-Anxiety that isn't diagnosed and treated can worsen over time and lead to additional mental health problems including: depression, substance abuse, alcoholism, bipolar disorder, eating disorders, body image disorders, impulse control and anger management disorders and ADHD.
-Anxiety disorders can also co-exist with many other sorts of medical conditions such as chronic pain, fibromyalgia, irritable bowel syndrome, headaches and sleep disorders.
+Anxiety that isn't diagnosed and treated can worsen over time and lead to additional mental health problems, including depression, substance abuse, alcoholism, bipolar disorder, eating disorders, body image disorders, impulse control and anger management disorders, and ADHD.
+Anxiety disorders can also co-exist with many other sorts of medical conditions, such as chronic pain, fibromyalgia, irritable bowel syndrome, headaches, and sleep disorders.

-Many individuals who suffer from significant anxiety symptoms do not seek out or participate in treatment even when their anxiety plagues them or is the culprit to failed relationships and other sorts of hardships repeatedly.
+Many individuals who suffer from significant anxiety symptoms do not seek out or participate in treatment even when their anxiety plagues them or is the culprit for failed relationships and other sorts of hardships repeatedly.
 Fortunately, anxiety is highly treatable and can be managed in such a way that alleviates additional stresses from losses caused by anxiety.

 Dr. Walston can assess and treat individuals with anxiety disorders.
-Each individual’s anxiety story is unique and treatment planning is carefully developed based on an individual's background.
+Each individual’s anxiety story is unique, and treatment planning is carefully developed based on an individual's background.

 bottom of page